How to Use a Fire Extinguisher: The PASS Method

 The PASS method is the standard technique taught by NFPA, fire departments, and all major fire protection training programs.
 PASS stands for Pull, Aim, Squeeze, Sweep.
 It works for ABC, BC, K-Class, and most portable extinguisher types.
 The technique takes 15 to 30 seconds of actual discharge to be effective.
 And it's printed on every fire extinguisher label—it's universal.

+According to USFA, an estimated 80% of all fire deaths in residential buildings occur in structures without working smoke alarms or fire suppression, and NFPA research shows that fires contained to the object of origin cause an average of $3,000 in property damage versus $37,000 when they spread beyond the room.
 But knowing the technique and knowing when to use an extinguisher are two different things.
 Using one when you shouldn't—when the fire is too big or your exit is blocked—is a faster path to danger than evacuating.
 Understanding PASS is important.
 Understanding when NOT to use an extinguisher is more important.

 Before You Use a Fire Extinguisher: The Immediate Safety Check

+Use a fire extinguisher only when the fire is small and contained, you have a clear exit behind you, and someone has already called 911.
 Only use an extinguisher if the fire is small and contained.
 A trash can fire.
 A small appliance fire.
 A small grease fire.
 You need a clear exit path behind you.
 Never let the fire block your way out.
 The fire is not spreading rapidly.
 You've called 911 or someone else has.
 You feel confident and trained.

 Never use an extinguisher if the fire is already large and spreading.
 If the room is filling with smoke.
 If you don't know what's burning.
 If your exit is blocked.
 If the extinguisher is damaged or you're unsure it works.
 When in doubt, evacuate and call 911.
 Fighting a fire is secondary to getting people out safely.
 Fire department has proper equipment and training.
 A small fire can become a life-threatening fire in seconds.